sagemath/trac_to_gh/Issue 7512.md

-# Issue 7512: plot3d variable ranges should respect the named variable, if there is one
+# Issue 7512: fast_callable should respect the variable order in callable symbolic expressions (treating them like lambda functions rather than like expressions)

 archive/issues_007512.json:
 ```json